kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 **Examples**

-The following signature requirement asks the policy to be keyless signed by Alice using the Github OIDC:
+The following signature requires the policy to be signed by Alice in a keyless manner using the Github OIDC:

 ```yaml